The Ace & TJ Show

-The Ace & TJ Show is a syndicated morning radio show originating out of Charlotte, North Carolina.
-It is mainly featured in the Southern United States, and mainly targets Southerners.
+The Ace & TJ Show was a syndicated morning radio show originating out of Charlotte, North Carolina.
+It was mainly featured in the Southern United States, and mainly targeted Southerners.
 As of 5 January 2012, The Ace & TJ Show began broadcasting as the morning show on WHQC ("Channel 96-1").
 Ace & TJ were previously on Charlotte's WNKS ("Kiss 95.1"), where the show debuted on April 6, 1998.
 After some unsuccessful contract discussions with CBS Radio, their last day on Kiss 95.1 was Friday, May 20, 2011.
 Their non-compete agreement was valid until December 1, 2011, at which point they started to look for a new home station in Charlotte.

 Ace & TJ were eight-time nominees for the Radio and Records CHR "Personality Of The Year", though they never won.

-The show is available among the cities in which they are broadcast through terrestrial radio.
+The show was available among the cities in which they are broadcast through terrestrial radio.
 The show is also available online through the Ace & TJ Button.
 Additional programming is also available on The Ace & TJ Button immediately following the end of the terrestrial radio version of the show online from AceTJ.com.
 There is also an Ace & TJ Button App available in the iTunes App Store and Android Marketplace.